Rain-02/Final-Project-GitHub-repository/README.md

 pip install -r requirements.txt code .

-Click on the play button.
+Click on the run python file button.
 ```

 If you have the zip file, follow these steps: